Loukya-Shivapooja/Pewlett-Hackard-Analysis./README.md

 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
 <img width="761" alt="Screen Shot 2022-08-02 at 5 57 50 PM" src="https://user-images.githubusercontent.com/107584361/182501697-9cbd7fc1-da9d-4aa6-b50b-b6d8e2ad9f6b.png">
 The above query helps to understand the number of employees eligible for mentorship in each department by each title.
 As we work with each department head to understand if there are enough qualified retirement ready employees in the departments to mentor the next generation of Pewlett-Hackard employees.
-This table is a great place to start to find mentorees for the program.
+This table is a great place to start to find mentors for the program.